zhaofan0622/PPN/README.md

 # PPN
 《Proposal Pyramid Network for Face Detection》

-The source matlab code will be available soon after our papaer is accepted.
+The source code will be available soon after our papaer is accepted.